aless80/DeepSeeButtons/README.md

 ![Alt Text](https://github.com/aless80/DeepSeeButtons/blob/master/HowTo.gif)

+The UI folder contains an implementation for the UI.
+Please ignore it.

-The script outputs an html file similar to DSbuttons.html included in this repo.
-You can see DSbuttons.html in your browser at this link: [https://rawgit.com/aless80/DeepSeeButtons/master/DSbuttons.html](https://rawgit.com/aless80/DeepSeeButtons/master/DSbuttons.html)
+The script outputs an html file similar to DeepSeeButtonsExample.html included in this repo.
+You can see DSbuttons.html in your browser at this link: [https://rawgit.com/aless80/DeepSeeButtons/master/DeepSeeButtonsExample.html](https://rawgit.com/aless80/DeepSeeButtons/master/DeepSeeButtonsExample.html)